pmilinr/DS512-513/README.md

 ---
 **5.Are price-sensitive customers (high ADR or discounts) more likely to cancel?**

+Visualization:
-Visualization: Bar chart showing average ADR for each cancellation group Boxplot + histogram for ADR distribution
+1.Bar chart showing average ADR for each cancellation group 2.Boxplot + histogram for ADR distribution

 ![ADR_cancel](img/ADR_cancel.jpg)